thoughtbot/superglue/docs/traversal-guide.md

         json.title post.title
       end

-      # The following will be auto appended by the key: options
+      # The following will be auto appended by the key: option
       # json.some_id post.some_id
     end
   end